-The BLE standard was specifically designed for data exchange at low power and low cost for low-bandwidth applications.
-Although it has a potential data rate of 1Mbps and 30-meter line-of-sight range, in practice, applications are tuned down to 40-80Kbps at 2-5 meters to maximize power saving.
+Specifically designed for data exchange at low power and low cost for low-bandwidth applications, the standard has a potential data rate of 1Mbps and 30-meter line-of-sight range.
+In practice, applications are tuned down to 40-80Kbps at 2-5 meters to maximize power saving.
 Theoretically, a device could transmit from months to years with existing battery technology.

 Note that a device is not limited to performing only one of these roles — the specification allows for multiple communication policies simultaneously.